KyleRego/anki_record/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ### Development road map:
-- Continue work on /spec/anki_record/note_type_spec.rb:108
+- Continue work on TODO at spec/anki_record/note_type_spec.rb:180
 - Saving note types, decks, and deck options groups to the collection.anki21 database
+- Setters for attributes of the note types, decks, and deck options groups
+- Refactor to use only parameterized SQL statements
-- Work on creating and updating notes and cards to the collection.anki21 database
+- Work on creating, updating, and saving notes and cards to the collection.anki21 database
 - Validation logic of what makes the note valid based on the note type's card templates and fields
 - Work on adding media support
-  - Checksum for notes needs to be updated
+  - The checksum calculation for notes will need to be updated to account for HTML in the content
-- Work on updating and saving decks
-- Work on updating and saving deck options groups
-- Work on updating and saving note types including the note fields and card templates

 ### Release checklist
 - Update changelog